LootToken/Loot-Marketplace-Framework/README.md

 ```
 {
   "operation":       # The operation the maker of this order wants to perform.
+                      "put_offer,buy_offer,cancel_offer,give_item,remove_item,withdraw"
   "address":         # The address of the maker of the order.
   "taker_address":   # Optionally the address the maker of the order specifies.
   "tokens":          # How many tokens the originator is spending.